PersonalPrac/liquidweek2018/lab_preparation/README.md

 ##Manual steps on laptop or PC with installed Linux

+**In below examples we assume you have root access to the system**

-0. Login to VM/cloud instance (as root) - if you created account with sudo right use sudo instead
+0. Login to VM/cloud instance (as root)

 1. Install git